rLegacy/notes/Season of Ghosts/town.md

 - Wares: adventuring tools, alchemical ammunition, alchemical bombs, clockwork gadgets, and simple armor, metal weapons, and shields

 ### `[The Hand of Spring]` (W19)
-Willowshore relied heavily on home remedies, herbal droughts, and traveling priests for medical care until the arrival of `Doctor Damihansig Mababangloob` *(male human doctor)*, whom everyone calls Dami for short.
+Willowshore relied heavily on home remedies, herbal droughts, and traveling priests for medical care until the arrival of `Doctor Damihansig Mababangloob`, `dr Dami`, *(male human doctor)*, whom everyone calls Dami for short.
 Dami uses a mix of acupuncture, purified chemicals, and surgery to provide care.
 Though his treatments aren’t what Willowshore is used to, Dami has developed quite a reputation for being a charitable doctor who cares more about his patients than monetary gain.
 - Wares: alchemical healing items, healer’s kit supplies, nonmagical healing items

 ### `[Mother’s Coil]` (W20)